-It's the future of wearables, smartphones and computing, according to the Florida-based Magic Leap, and it's all distilled into funky-looking AR glasses strapped to your face.
+This is the future of wearables, smartphones and computing, according to the Magic Leap, and it's all distilled into the funky-looking Magic Leap One.

 What's it like?
 Well, take the virtual objects you see in a VR headset and break down the wall so that you can see what's in front of you.
 That's the concept behind AR or "mixed reality."